-6.06.01 Serve as custodian of all district owned Rotary decorations, badges, or other properties.
+6.06.1 Serve as custodian of all district-owned Rotary decorations, badges, or other properties.

-6.06.02 Compute the following:
+6.06.2 Compute the following:

-The Stacy Anderson Award: This award shall be awarded to the club having the highest attendance percentage of members present at the District Conference.
-This award shall be calculated by multiplying the percentage of members present by the distance of travel from the club to the District conference.

-The Ottis L. snipes, Jr. Award: This award shall be presented annually at the District Conference, to the Rotary Club having the highest percentage increase in membership during the Rotary year just concluding.

-The Edley Jones Public Relations Award: This award shall be presented annually at the District Conference to the Rotary Club having the best effort to promote their club and its activities through all means of public relations.

-6.06.3 Compile and maintain the list of attendees at District Meetings, they being:

-District Team Training Seminar.

-Presidents-elect Training Seminar.

-District Assembly.

-District Conference.

-District Leadership Seminar.

-District Rotary Foundation Seminar.

-District Membership Seminar.

-Meetings of the College of Governors.

-Others that may be called by the District Governorand/or the District.

-6.06.4 Keep and Compile the official minutes of all District meetings, forums, assemblies, or conferences; Assist the District Governor in compiling and preparing reports for the district and receive and record all resolutions for or from all such meetings.

-6.06.5 Serve as Conference and Assembly Secretary as appointed by District Governor, unless another Rotarian is asked to perform such duties by the District Governor.
+- 1) The Stacy Anderson Award.
+This award shall be awarded to the Club having the Highest Attendance Percentage of Members present at the District Conference.
+This award shall be calculated by multiplying the percentage of members present by the distance of travel from the Club to the District Conference. - 2) The Ottis L. Snipes, Jr. Award.
+This award shall be presented annually at the District Conference, to the Rotary Club having the highest percentage increase in membership during the Rotary year just concluding. - 3) The Edley Jones Attendance Award.
+This award shall be presented annually at the District Conference to the Rotary Club having the Highest Average Attendance at regular Rotary meetings during the year just prior to the Conference. - 6.07.3 Compile and maintain the list of attendees at District Meetings, they being: - 1) District Team Training Seminar. - 2) Presidents-elect Training Seminar (PETS). - 3) District Assembly. - 4) District Conference. - 5) District Leadership Seminar. - 6) District Rotary Foundation Seminar. - 7) District Membership Seminar. - 8) Meetings of the College of Governors. - 9) Others that may be called by the District Governor and/or the District. - 6.07.4 Keep and compile the official minutes of all District Meetings, Forums, Assemblies or Conferences; Assist the District Governor in compiling and preparing reports for the district and receive and record all resolutions for or from all such meetings. - 6.07.5 Serve as Conference and Assembly Secretary as appointed by District Governor, unless another Rotarian is asked to perform such duties by the District Governor.

-6.06.6 Assist the District Governor in communications with all Rotary Clubs in District 6820.

-6.06.7 Certify the voting credentials of all delegates to the District Conference.

-6.06.8 Perform such other duties as may be assigned by the District Governor.
+- 6.07.6 Assist the District Governor in communications with all Rotary Clubs in District 6820. - 6.07.7 Certify the voting credentials of all delegates to the District Conference. - 6.07.8 Perform such other duties as may be assigned by the District Governor.

-6.07 District Treasurer
+6.08 DISTRICT TREASURER

-The Treasurer shall perform duties assigned to him/her by the DistrictGovernor in accordance with RCP (17.060) and (RCP 15.060).
+The treasurer shall perform duties assigned to him by the District Governor in accordance with RCP (17.060) and (RCP 15.060.)